-7.2 - COMPETITION COMMITTEE
+7.2 - DUTIES OF THE COMPETITION COMMITTEE [SR]

-- 7.2.1 The competition will be managed by a Competition Committee, made up of: - 7.2.1.a Race Director - 7.2.1.b Competition Director - 7.2.1.c Safety Officer - 7.2.2 The Competition Committee will: - 7.2.2.a Direct and supervise the competition; - 7.2.2.b Postpone the competition and decide on another time when it may be held, or abandon the competition, or, if the competition has already begun, abandon or reschedule the competition, in the event of inclement weather or other unforeseen circumstances which make it impossible to carry out or finish the competition; - 7.2.2.c Decide on matters concerning disqualifications in cases where the rules have been broken during the competition;

-- 7.2.2.d Hear any protests that may be made and settle any disputes that may arise; - 7.2.2.e Make decisions based on the ICF Canoe Ocean Racing Rules; - 7.2.2.f Penalties in accordance with the ICF Statutes may also be imposed; - 7.2.2.g May disqualify any athlete who behaves improperly or who by his/her conduct or speech shows contempt towards the officials, other athletes or onlookers; - 7.2.2.h Hear the opinion of the Official(s) who controlled the race in which the infraction was said to have occurred, before any decision is made regarding an alleged infraction of the rules. - 7.2.3 A member of the Competition Committee may not participate in a judgment connected with the disqualification of an athlete from his/her own NF.
+- 7.2.1 ICF competitions are to be managed by a Competition Committee, consisting of: - 7.2.1.a Race Director - 7.2.1.b Competition Director - 7.2.1.c Safety Officer - 7.2.2 The Competition Committee will: - 7.2.2.a Direct and supervise the competition; - 7.2.2.b Postpone the competition and decide on another time when it may be held, or abandon the competition, or, if the competition has already begun, abandon or reschedule the competition, in the event of inclement weather or other unforeseen circumstances which make it impossible to carry out or finish the competition; - 7.2.2.c Decide on matters concerning disqualifications in cases where the rules have been broken during the competition; - 7.2.2.d Hear any protests that may be made and settle any disputes that may arise; - 7.2.2.e Make decisions based on the ICF Canoe Ocean Racing Rules; - 7.2.2.f Penalties in accordance with the ICF Statutes may also be imposed; - 7.2.2.g May disqualify any athlete who behaves improperly or who by his/her conduct or speech shows contempt towards the officials, other athletes or onlookers; - 7.2.2.h Hear the opinion of the Official(s) who controlled the race in which the infraction was said to have occurred, before any decision is made regarding an alleged infraction of the rules. - 7.2.3 A member of the Competition Committee may not participate in a judgment connected with an accident directly involving or a disqualification of an athlete from his/her own NF.

-7.3 - DUTIES OF OFFICIALS

-- 7.3.1 The Race Director, who is also the Chair of the Competition Committee, will decide on all matters arising during the actual competition, which are not dealt with in these rules. - 7.3.2 The Competition Director is responsible for the preparation and running of the competition. - 7.3.3 The Competition Secretary will: - 7.3.3.a Record the results and prepare lists of prize winners; - 7.3.3.b Keep the minutes of the proceedings of any protest meetings; - 7.3.3.c Provide the Press Official with all necessary information regarding the running of the competition or the results. - 7.3.4 The Starter(s) will: - 7.3.4.a Decide all matters concerning the start of the races; - 7.3.4.b Be solely responsible for false start decisions;
+- 7.3.1 The Race Director, who is also the Chair of the Competition Committee, will decide on all matters arising during the actual competition, which are not dealt with in these rules. - 7.3.2 The Competition Manager is responsible for the preparation and running of the competition.

+7.3.3 - The Competition Secretary will:

+- 7.3.3.a Record the results and prepare lists of prize winners; - 7.3.3.b Maintain a written record of the decisions of the Competition Committee passed relating to any protests and is responsible to have it recorded.
+Official Provide the Press with all necessary information regarding the running of the competition or the results.

+7.3.4 - The Starter(s) will:

-- 7.3.4.c Ensure that the starting signal equipment is in working order; - 7.3.4.d Utilise English in all communications with athletes; - 7.3.4.e Order the athletes to their places and carry out the start in accordance with the Canoe Ocean Racing Rules.
+- 7.3.4.a Decide all matters concerning the start of the races; - 7.3.4.b Be solely responsible for false start decisions; - 7.3.4.c Ensure that the starting signal equipment is in working order; - 7.3.4.d Utilise English in all communications with athletes; - 7.3.4.e Order the athletes to their places and carry out the start in accordance with the Canoe Ocean Racing Competition Rules.